 Chef Colin Capon serving Royalty

-For intermittent periods between 1995-1996, Chef Colin was employed to cater for King Hussein and Queen Noor of Jordan together with their children when they were in residence at their palace in London.
+For intermittent periods between 1995-1996, Chef Colin was employed to cater for King Hussein and Queen Noor of Jordan and their children when they were in residence at their palace in London.

-In November 1996, working in conjunction with “Food from Britain” he was invited to Japan to cook a buffet of British food with oriental flavours for the visit of HRH, the Duke of Kent.
+In November 1996, working in conjunction with “Food from Britain” he was invited to the British Embassy in Japan to cook a buffet of British food enhanced with oriental flavours for the visit of HRH, the Duke of Kent.

-The next year, he teamed up with a leading Hong Kong Chef to produce “A Taste of Change” Press Lunch at the Lang Kwai Fong Food Festival to commemorate the handover of Hong Kong from British sovereignty to China.
+The next year, he teamed up with leading Hong Kong Chef, Chang Tung to produce 'A Taste of Change' Press Lunch at the Lang Kwai Fong Food Festival to commemorate the handover of Hong Kong from British sovereignty to China.

 2003 – In September Colin’s 2-man team competed in the World BBQ Championships in Jamaica coming 6th overall and 2nd in the Ribs category against 23 teams from other countries.